evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 The sentence-to-sentence scores are noisy so I use local regression to find positive and negative sections.
 The chart highlights a couple of interesting patterns:

 1. Speeches tend to start and end relatively positive.
-2. Many of the speeches have contained negative sections, most clearly Philadelphia and Houston.
+2. Many speeches have distinct negative sections, most clearly Philadelphia and Houston.

 Let's take a closer look at the high and low points of Mayor Jim Kenney's [speech](https://beta.phila.gov/press-releases/mayor/mayor-kenney-delivers-second-chamber-of-commerce-address/) in Philadelphia to ground-test the results: